10up/block-components/components/field-validation/readme.md

 ### Prop: Required

 `<FieldValidation>` provides a `required` prop which accepts true or a string.
-Passing true will display the default "Required" message, while passing a string enables the use of a custom message.
+Passing true will display the default response which is "Required", while passing a string enables the use of a custom response.

 ```js
 import { FieldValidation } from '@10up/block-components';